matomo-org/developer-documentation/docs/generated/master/Piwik/ViewDataTable/RequestConfig.md

 <a name="overridableProperties" id="overridableProperties"></a>
 ### `$overridableProperties`

-The list of ViewDataTable properties that can be overridden by query parameters.
+The list of ViewDataTable properties that can be overriden by query parameters.

 #### Signature